 Wolveridge, who had visited Augusta National and Cypress Point many times, (two of MacKenzie's greatest works) but had never seen Pasatiempo.
 He was floored.

-He compared Pasatiempo's 16th with the 8th at Cypress Point and the 3rd hole on the West Course of Royal Melbourne.
-Dr. MacKenzie regarded the 16th hole at Pasatiempo as the best two-shot hole he ever designed and possibly in all of golf.
-It's a 395-yard par-4 dogleg left (no doubt the No. 1 handicap).
+He compared Pasatiempo's 16th with the eighth at Cypress Point and the third hole on the West Course of Royal Melbourne.
+Dr. MacKenzie regarded the 16th hole at Pasatiempo as the best two-shot hole he ever designed -- and possibly in all of golf.
+It's a 395-yard par-4 dogleg left (no doubt the no. 1 handicap).

 There's an aiming flag in the middle of the fairway and a draw will be rewarded on the tee shot.
 However, the next shot is as hard as they come.
 You will probably have a downhill or sidehill lie over a barranca to the green above.
 Talk about a visual scare.
 From the fairway the optical illusion is that this green isn't going to hold any shot.
 The front of the green is false and your shot will roll off.
 But it you find the right tier, you just might have a shot at par.
 Anything above the flag will roll back.